ariya/phantomjs/_posts/documentation/help/2000-01-01-troubleshooting.md

 If the data is not transferred correctly, check if the network works as expected.

 Since every network request and response can be "sniffed", add simple callbacks to facilitate such troubleshooting.
-For more details, see the wiki page on [[Network Monitoring|Network Monitoring]].
+For more details, see the wiki page on [Network Monitoring](network-monitoring.html).
 An example of a simple logging:

 ```javascript
 page.onResourceRequested = function (request) {